bcornies/bertha/README.md

 ## 1. Configure it

-### Rename defaults.yaml.template -> defaults.yaml
+### Create the default configuration

+Browser to the `configuration` directory.
+Rename `defaults.yaml.template` to `defaults.yaml`.
 Customize to your preferences.

-### Create a website.yaml
+### Create a new website configuration

-Copy configuration/websites/project.yaml.template to configuration/websites/<your_project_name>.yaml.

-Customize to your preferences.
+Copy `configuration/websites/project.yaml.template` to `configuration/websites/<your_project_name>.yaml`.
+This file will contain any configurations that are specific to your new website project.

 ## 2. Run it